 - Avoid repetitions.
 DRY principle (Don’t Repeat Yourself) works equally well as in programming and in documenting architecture.
 Create links, but do not write the same thing several times.

 - Recognize for whom you are writing.
 Perhaps the most important rule.
 Documentation for developers and top management may differ dramatically.
-Therefore, it is necessary to decide for whom you are doing this, then understand what these people need in your documentation and what answers they will try to find.
+Therefore, it is necessary to decide for whom you are doing it, then understand what these people need in your documentation and what answers they try to find.

 - Avoid ambiguity.
 In my practice, one of the most frequent problems with documentation.
-For example, you came up with a solution which is documented in the form of diagrams.
-You understand it, you know the context, but the person who will read it may not know it and will be confused what exactly you had in mind.
+For example, you came up with a solution that is documented in the form of diagrams.
+You understand it, you know the context, but the person who read it may not know it, and it confuses him what exactly you had in mind.
 Therefore, you should always provide context for your diagrams as a description.
-And also, try to use standard approaches.
-For example, I really love using C4 (https://c4model.com/) to describe my solutions, due to the fact that this approach allows you to first make a high-level description of the system, and then dive into the details at the level of components, containers and deployment, and also has fairly formal criteria for describing each element.
+Also, try to use standard approaches.
+For example, I really love using C4 (https://c4model.com/) to describe my solutions, due to the fact that this approach allows you first to make a high-level description of the system, and then dive into the details at the level of components, containers, and deployment, and also has reasonably formal criteria for describing each element.

 - Review documentation.
 You should periodically review the documentation.
 So you will most likely find places that have lost relevance and are worth updating.
-And also, try to share documentation with stakeholders and ask for their opinion.
-This is especially useful when you are starting to document architecture.
+Also, try to share documentation with stakeholders and ask for their opinion.
+It is especially useful when you are starting to document architecture.

 Popular tools for creating diagrams

-Let’s consider what you can use for creating diagrams, schemes, except of the standard whiteboard:
+Let’s consider what you can use for creating diagrams, schemes, except the standard whiteboard:

 - MS Visio (https://en.wikipedia.org/wiki/Microsoft_Visio ).
-It allows you to do almost everything that is possible.
-One of the minuses — does not work on mac OS.
-And paid.
+It allows you to do almost everything possible.
+One of the minuses — does not work on Mac OS.
+Not free.

 - Omnigraffle (https://www.omnigroup.com/omnigraffle/ ).
-It is for mac OS users.
-Also paid.
+It is for Mac OS users.
+Not free.

 - Enterprise Architect (https://sparxsystems.com/products/ea/ ).
 It is paid, but there is a 30-days trial period.

-- And my favourite, fast, simple and online tool draw.io (https://draw.io ).
-Supports third-party plugins, ranging from C4 to AWS specific.
+- My favorite, fast, simple, and online tool is draw.io (https://draw.io ).
+It supports third-party plugins, ranging from C4 to AWS specific.
 You can do anything as you wish on any platform.
 Ideal as a whiteboard tool for creating informal diagrams.
-And free!
+Free!